 You can also book a day tour including a visit to Cenote Pet Cemetery with a local tour operator.
 You’ll have a large choice of excursions, as tour organizers are particularly numerous along the Riviera Maya.

 Enter the water from one of the stairs which have been installed on the wooden decks bordering the cenote.

 The visibility is amazing and offers wonderful colors and light effects.
-The cenotes are not full of fish, but the area, including the jungle, offers nice opportunities of wildlife sightings (bat, motmot bird, snake, iguana, tarantula, fox and many other species).
-Because of its remoteness, Cenote Pet Cemetery is one of the best cenote if you want to enjoy the nature.
+The cenotes are not full of fish, but the area, including the jungle, offers nice opportunities for wildlife sightings, including bat, motmot bird, snake, iguana, tarantula, fox, and many other species.
+Because of its remoteness, Cenote Pet Cemetery is one of the best cenotes if you want to enjoy nature.

-The water temperature is perfect for snorkeling, at a constant 76-77°F (24-25°C) throughout the year.
+The water temperature is perfect for snorkeling, at a constant 76-77°F/24-25°C throughout the year.
 Stalactite and stalagmite are spectacular, but also highly fragile, and can be broken by a passing swimfin.
 Don’t touch anything, and watch where you are going, especially when your way lies through narrow passages.